-The USAID/Nepal Karnali Water Activity will create healthy, resilient, and water secure communities at the watershed level through strengthened water and sanitation governance that improves water resource management (including water for more resilient and biodiverse ecosystems), enhances sustainable access to drinking water, improves agriculture water management, and reduces the fecal pathogen burden in the environment from poorly managed non-sewered sanitation through fecal sludge management.
-The program team will methodically integrate WRM, watershed biodiversity conservation, and water and sanitation service delivery by mapping and strengthening the roles, connections, and capacities of key actors and stakeholders system-wide.
+The USAID Karnali Water Activity will create healthy, resilient, and water secure communities at the watershed level through strengthened water and sanitation governance that improves water resource management (including water for more resilient and biodiverse ecosystems), enhances sustainable access to drinking water, improves agriculture water management, and reduces the fecal pathogen burden in the environment from poorly managed non-sewered sanitation through fecal sludge management.
+The program team will methodically integrate Water Resource Management (WRM), watershed biodiversity conservation, and water and sanitation service delivery by mapping and strengthening the roles, connections, and capacities of key actors and stakeholders systemwide.

-The GESI Director implements the project’s GESI strategy and integrates gender, youth, and vulnerable populations into activities.
+The Gender Equality and Social Inclusion (GESI) Director implements the project’s GESI strategy and integrates gender, youth, and vulnerable populations into activities.
 The GESI Director is responsible for coordinating the GESI strategy development and implementation across the project.
 Moreover, the GESI Director supports the monitoring, evaluation and learning (MEL) team’s data collection efforts, analyzes GESI indicators, and provides technical expertise to assure the GESI activities are measured and evaluated for continuous learning and improvement.
 The GESI Director ensures that field-level activities are implemented with a GESI-sensitive lens.
-The position will have consistent engagement with the Ministry of Water Supply and Department of Water Supply and Sewerage Management to ensure that water and sanitation related policies, guidelines, and standards ensure equitable access to water and sanitation services.
+The position will have consistent engagement with the Ministry of Water Supply and Department of Water Supply and Sewerage Management to ensure that water and sanitation-related policies, guidelines, and standards ensure equitable access to water and sanitation services.

 - Lead the implementation of the project’s GESI Action Plan and integration of gender and vulnerable populations into activities, ensuring that USAID and Government of Nepal gender policies are upheld

-- Support the integration of GESI activities and GESI specific tools in work planning to promote gender balance and social inclusion in the project implementation
+- Ensure the integration of GESI activities and GESI-specific tools in work planning to promote gender balance and social inclusion in the project implementation

 - As needed, review activity designs and outputs, or observe processes where mainstreaming interventions are to be implemented